-One of the greatest perks of Fusion 360 is its collaborative capabilities.
+One of the greatest perks is Fusion 360 collaboration capabilities.
 Users can work together on projects, send models to customers, and even pull up a 3D model viewer on their phone.
 Fusion 360 is very diverse in its export options as well as the types of imported data it supports.

 In this session of Autodesk Virtual Academy, we revealed how to collaborate with your team through distributed design, design comments, and mobile viewing.
 We also highlighted best practices to store and manage all design data in one place with Fusion 360’s version control.Watch the Webcast